JSON Web Token (JWT)

 Signing method Description

-HMAC (deprecated) HMAC uses a symmetric shared secret (client and server have the same secret).
-This uses a 256-bit secret value.
+HMAC (deprecated) Uses a symmetric shared secret.
+The client and Workato use the same 256-bit secret string.

 1